saum25/ISMIR-2018/README.md

 # ISMIR-2018

-This repository contains the source code and experimental results for our ISMIR paper, "Understanding a Deep Machine Listening Model Through Feature Inversion".
+This repository contains the source code for reproducing the results of our ISMIR paper, "Understanding a Deep Machine Listening Model Through Feature Inversion".
+Key points about this repository are highlighted below.

-1. Code to invert a feature at any later of SVDNet (SVD model from Jan Schlueter, ISMIR 2015).
+1. Code to invert a feature at any later of SVDNet (SVD model from Jan Schlueter et al., ISMIR 2015).

 2. Inputs to the code for performing feature inversion